w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 #### dfn-keyboard-shortcuts

-From the [WCAG 2.0 definition for keyboard shortcut](https://www.w3.org/TR/WCAG22/#dfn-keyboard-shortcuts) alternative means of triggering an action by the pressing of one or more keys.

 ##### Additional Guidance When Applying the Definition of “keyboard shortcut” to Non-Web Documents and Software:

 This applies directly as written and as described in the WCAG 2.2 glossary.